 Sierra-Cedar is not responsible for the privacy practices of any organization or entity to which we may provide a link on our web page.
 If you are concerned about those entities’ privacy policies, you should read their policies as found on their web pages.

 Privacy Shield Standards

-This Privacy Shield Privacy Statement (the “Statement”) sets forth the privacy principles followed by Sierra-Cedar, Inc. and its subsidiaries (Sierra-Cedar India Pvt Ltd and Adrenaline Resources, Inc.) in connection with the transfer and protection of “personal information” received from the European Union (EU) and Switzerland.
+This Privacy Shield Privacy Statement (the “Statement”) sets forth the privacy principles followed by Sierra-Cedar, Inc. and its subsidiaries (Sierra-Cedar India Pvt Ltd and Adrenaline Resources, Inc.) in connection with the transfer and protection of “personal information” received from the European Union (EU).

 About The Privacy Shield